department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/technical.md

 * Review the developer documentation <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/getting-started.html#development" target="_blank">starting with the "Development" section</a>.

-* If you're creating a form, use the <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/vets-website/forms/form-tutorial.html" target="_blank">Basic Form Tutorial</a> to get familiar with how form work on the Veteran Tools Platform.
+* If you're creating a form, use the <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/vets-website/forms/form-tutorial.html" target="_blank">Basic Form Tutorial</a> to get familiar with how form work on the Veteran-facing Services Platform.

 * If you'll be interacting with an API, review <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/vets-api/vets-api-readme.html" target="_blank">the API documentation</a>.